loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/flux/host-apps/kargo/README.md

 - `cluster/cluster-config.yaml` defines a single `ClusterConfig` receiver
 - `cluster/kargo-github-webhook-secret-external-secret.yaml` renders the
-  webhook signing secret into `kargo-cluster-secrets`
+  webhook signing secret into `kargo-system-resources`
 - the secret is sourced from the `pr-github-receiver-token` 1Password item via `ClusterSecretStore/vcp-demo-store`
+- Kargo's external webhook server speaks HTTPS internally even when ingress TLS is terminated upstream, so the ingress must use `nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"` and Kargo must be told `api.tls.terminatedUpstream=true` so it publishes `https://` receiver URLs

 The Kargo receiver URL is published in `ClusterConfig.status.webhookReceivers`.
-The follow-on automation in this repo is a Crossplane `KargoGitHubWebhook` claim, which observes that status URL and creates the corresponding GitHub repository webhook, so new GHCR package events can trigger immediate `Warehouse` refreshes instead of waiting for polling alone.
+When both `continuousPromotion=true` and `crossplane=true` are enabled on the cluster, this repo now auto-applies a Crossplane `KargoGitHubWebhook` claim, which observes that status URL and creates the corresponding GitHub repository webhook so new GHCR package events can trigger immediate `Warehouse` refreshes instead of waiting for polling alone.

 Example: